 Many of you are familiar with one of the newest Netflix dramas, “13 Reasons Why.”
 If you’re not, it’s based off a book about a young high school girl, Hannah Baker, who ends up committing suicide; but before she does that, she records and sends out thirteen cassettes, each about a specific student/person from her school that basically states why they were a “reason” she decided to end her life.

 I’m not going to lie, I watched it.
 It was very well done.
 The characters were personable, I enjoyed parts of the plot, but what it finally came down to was the fact that was I was a part of the audience watching a young girl go through bullying, slut-shaming, and ultimately taking her own life (they showed exactly how she killed herself), and it made me feel sick.

-I work with children every day at the hospital.
-Typically, we do have about one to two patients, maybe once or twice a week that are admitted for a suicide attempt.
-However, I have noticed that since “13 Reasons Why” was released at the end of March and became such a phenomenon, we have escalated to closer to one to three patients admitted for suicide attempts/ideation per DAY.
+Typically in the hospital, we would have about one to two patients, maybe once or twice a week that would be admitted for a suicide attempt.
+However, for some time after “13 Reasons Why” was released and became such a phenomenon, we escalated to closer to one to three patients admitted for suicide attempts/ideation per DAY.
 At one point, we had FIVE in one day.

 Here are 13 things I feel you should know when it comes to suicide.

 - Be on High Alert During Certain Times of the Year

 There are times where, statistically, admits for suicide are more likely to occur; right before a school break (spring break, Christmas break), right before school starts or ends, or even sometimes right before a big event (prom).
 However, these occurrences are happening outside of these statistically high points of the year and I believe it has a great deal to do with this Netflix series.